phcollignon/Go-Template/README.md

 You can change the ouput directory with `-o outputdirectory`

-`gocodegen-linux-amd64 -d email.json -t email.tmpl -o /tmp/gocodegentest`
+`Go-Template -d email.json -t  email.tpl -o /tmp/gocodegentest`

 ## multiple file generation
 If your Json Data file is designed to generate multiple files (see Example 5 below), use the following command :

-`gocodegen-linux-amd64 -d mailing.json -t mailing.tmpl -m multi`
+`Go-Template -d mailing.json -t mailing.tpl -m multi`

 # Examples